{{ summaryHeading }}

 Analytic rubric

-A rubric that scores separate criteria and gives each criterion its own performance descriptors.
+A rubric that separates criteria and usually gives each criterion its own performance descriptors and score contribution.

 Single-point rubric